Layover: Long-distance rail and bus

-A layover in long-distance travel by train or intercity bus is a break that a passenger must take between vehicles in a multi-vehicle trip or while changing the mode of transportation.
+A stopover in long-distance travel by train or intercity bus is a break that a passenger must take between vehicles in a multi-vehicle trip or while changing the mode of transportation.
 It is the time spent at a terminal or hub after leaving one vehicle and waiting to board the next.
-Many inter-city and international trips include layovers.
+Many inter-city and international trips include stopovers.

-As in mass transit, a layover in long-distance travel may provide for a break taken by the operator.
+As in mass transit, a stopover in long-distance travel may provide for a break taken by the operator.
 A vehicle is said to be laying over after it finishes its route and is waiting prior to a return trip, or is taking a break to change crews or for the crew to rest.

 Air

-In air travel, a stop or transfer (from one airplane to another) is considered to be a layover or connection up to a certain maximum allowed connecting time, while a so-called stopover is a substantially longer break in the flight itinerary.
+In air travel, a stop or transfer (from one airplane to another) is considered to be a stopover or connection up to a certain maximum allowed connecting time, while a so-called layover is a substantially longer break in the flight itinerary.
 For flight crews, a 'layover' generally indicates a longer, usually overnight, break between flights.

-For airlines that adopt hub-and-spoke network operations, layovers at an airline hub are a necessary aspect of the travel experience.
-Because layovers increase total travel time, the need for and length of a layover can have a major influence on purchasing decisions for passengers.
+For airlines that adopt hub-and-spoke network operations, stopover at an airline hub are a necessary aspect of the travel experience.
+Because stopovers increase total travel time, the need for and length of a layover can have a major influence on purchasing decisions for passengers.
 The maximum time depends on many variables, but for most U.S. and Canadian itineraries, it is 4 hours, and for most international itineraries (including any domestic stops), it is 24 hours.

-In determining layover time within a hub-and-spoke network, airlines must consider multiple factors, notably airport congestion and passenger expectations.
-During a layover, a plane must be refueled, its cabin cleaned, and provisions restocked.
-Layovers also allow for crew changes, as well as maintenance checks and, when needed, minor repairs.
-Traditionally, airlines have sought to minimize layover duration due to the presumption that total journey time is an important consideration for passengers.
+In determining stopover time within a hub-and-spoke network, airlines must consider multiple factors, notably airport congestion and passenger expectations.
+During a stopover, a plane must be refueled, its cabin cleaned, and provisions restocked.
+Stopover also allow for crew changes, as well as maintenance checks and, when needed, minor repairs.
+Traditionally, airlines have sought to minimize stopover duration due to the presumption that total journey time is an important consideration for passengers.
 However, this can create stresses on both airline crews and airport operations, increasing costs and ground congestion.
-For passengers, if the layover time is too short, there is an increased risk of missing the connecting flight or having to rush between planes, which can make such a flight less desirable.
+For passengers, if the stopover time is too short, there is an increased risk of missing the connecting flight or having to rush between planes, which can make such a flight less desirable.

-Some airports are designed with amenities for travelers with long layovers such as gyms, yoga studios, movie theaters, and fine dining restaurants.
+Some airports are designed with amenities for travelers with long stopovers such as gyms, yoga studios, movie theaters, and fine dining restaurants.

-In the early 2000s, the marketing of stopovers to long-haul travellers increased with a focus on providing a mid-journey break of one or more nights at a destination between a traveller's origin and final destination.
+In the early 2000s, the marketing of layovers to long-haul travellers increased with a focus on providing a mid-journey break of one or more nights at a destination between a traveller's origin and final destination.
 These often are developed as a partnership between airlines, airports, and tourism organizations.
 Passengers may include a stopover in their journey for a variety of reasons, including travel logistics and expenses, the opportunity to visit a different destination, or take a "mini-holiday" during travel.